-Eight states—Arizona, Colorado, Connecticut, Minnesota, Nevada, North Carolina, Washington and Wisconsin—required public-facing databases for use-of-force information.
+Seven states—Arizona, Colorado, Connecticut, Minnesota, Nevada, Washington and Wisconsin—required public-facing databases for use-of-force information.
 A handful of other states required posting public reports or analysis of use-of-force data.

 States have instituted data collection for both internal use and statewide reporting.
 Tennessee directed each law enforcement agency, starting in 2022, to establish a reporting system that allows for review and analysis of use-of-force incidents.
 The systems must be designed in a way that helps agencies identify trends, improve officer training and safety, collect data and provide timely and accurate information.

 The law also requires each agency to report monthly to the Tennessee Bureau of Investigation information that is consistent with the requirements, definitions and methods of the Federal Bureau of Investigation's National Use of Force Data Collection.
 An annual report to the legislature must include statewide and countywide aggregate data but cannot include any personally identifying information.
 The bureau is required to make the report publicly available on its website.

 Maryland mandated all agencies in the state to establish a confidential and nonpunitive early intervention system to identify police officers who are at risk of engaging in excessive force.
 The systems must provide officers with training, behavioral health interventions, reassignments or other appropriate response to reduce risk of excessive force.

 States reinforced existing laws on collection of data for traffic stops.
 Virginia expanded the required data to include all investigatory motor vehicle stops and stop-and-frisk situations that are based on reasonable suspicion and for investigatory detentions that do not result in an arrest or summons.
 Vermont conditioned state grant funding on compliance with existing requirements for reporting demographic and other information related to stops.